Amanda-Palenchar/KIPP_Performance_Task/README.md

 With so many ways to cut data (subject, school, grade, program, etc.), there are infinite combinations of slicing and conclusions to be drawn depending on your frame of reference within the network (i.e. a school administrator at School A vs. a SPED teacher at school F).
 This analysis, however, will focus on high level, network-wide conclusions, keeping in mind that visualizations are provided in the Tableau to investigate more nuanced facets of the data.

 Below are three important conclusions that can be drawn after inspecting the Growth Data Analysis:
-1. **Network**: This data indicates that this network overall met its growth expectations for both math and reading.
+1. **Network**: This data indicates that this network, overall, met its growth expectations for both math and reading.
 2. **Special Programs**: GenEd students and some special programs met their growth goals for 2019: GenEd (reading was above expectations), 504, and LEP.
 Gifted students were above their growth expectations for both subjects.
 However, students with disabilities or who are on Tier 2 plans were below expectations for both math and reading across the network.
 This might prompt an investigation into the services being provided across all groups.
 3. **Grade Level**: Grade 0, which is assumed to be kindergarten, is exceeding expectations for both math and reading.
 This is the only grade level to accomplish that task and should be celebrated.
 Additionally, all of middle school reading is meeting expectations.